wintechis/sparqledit/app/README.md

 * Solid
   * better UI for up-/downloading views to/from Solid Pod

-__Ideas for new features__
+### Ideas for new features
+* Algorithm
+  * examine support for named graphs (FROM NAMED)
-* Editable object URIs
+  * test editing of object URIs
-* View uppdate permissions/restrictions
-  * define variables where updates are (not) permitted
-  * integration in SPARQL view RDF model
-  * HTML input controls are redndered read-only
 * Graph visualization of query triple patterns
   * show edited table cell as leaf node in graph
+* View uppdate permissions/restrictions
+  * define variables where updates are (not) permitted in the view config
+  * SPARQL view ontology extension
+  * HTML input controls are rendered read-only
 * SPARQL_edit for RDF documents
   * using an internal SPARQL engine
   * RDF resources or LDP/Solid servers